-A law enforcement agency which can be used by anyone to make a report about online sexual abuse or communication online, affecting either themselves or others.
-It also offers advice and guidance to parents and carers about how to talk to your child and take action if you have concerns that online sexual abuse may be happening to them.
+Is a law enforcement agency which can be used by anyone report a concern about online sexual abuse or communication online, either to themselves or others.
+It also offers advice and guidance to parents and carers about how to talk to your child and act if you have concerns that online sexual abuse.